autocrypt/protected-headers/draft-protected-headers.in.md

 Signature Replay {#signature-replay}
 ----------------

-Messages without Protected Headers may be subject to a signature replay attack.
+A message without Protected Headers may be subject to a signature replay attack, which attempts to violate the recipient's expectations about message authenticity and integrity.
 Such an attack works by taking a message delivered in one context (e.g., to someone else, at a different time, with a different subject, in reply to a different message), and replaying it with different message headers.

 A MUA that generates all its signed messages with Protected Headers gives recipients the opportunity to avoid falling victim to this attack.